sufyanadam/pivotoolz/README.md

 Use with `post-slack-message` to post a message in a slack deployment channel with the list of stories that just got deployed.

+For a slack-compatible formatted message, add the `--json` flag.

+There are additional formatting flags if you want to see the name of the person who completed a story in the slack formatted message:
+`--owners` - Show name of person who completed the story as part of the message

+`--owners-footer` - Show name of person who completed the story as a footer (requires `--owners` flag)

+`--bold-owners` - Show name of person who completed the story in bold text (requires `--owners` flag)

 ### `post-slack-message`

 Post a message to a slack channel.
 You will need to [setup